 Whilst you are doing your 1-2-1 sessions during the day, there is nothing to say that you can’t go home and train online personal training clients in the evenings, either by setting up training programs or by recording workout videos to send to them.

-Only work the hours you can, but if you get your timings down, you could have several programs written up in half an hour or so, or you could even get them complete on the commute to and from the gym if you use public transport.
+Only work the hours you can, but if you get your timings down, you could have several programs written up in half an hour or so, or you could even get them completed on the commute to and from the gym if you use public transport.

 The main idea here is to leverage your time in the most efficient manner you can.
 If you can be getting paid for writing up training programs and having a few phone calls or video calls per month with your online clients whilst training your 1-2-1 clients during the day, it’s a pretty easy way to be bringing in what can sometimes be a substantial amount of income for very little work.